jessecambon/Data-Science-Sandbox/Chart_Collection.md

     -   [Stacked Area](#stacked-area)
     -   [Treemap](#treemap)

-This notebook contains code for producing a variety of charts.
+This notebook contains code for producing a variety of charts with ggplot.
 The charts are for demonstration purposes and are not necessarily meant to represent best practices.

 Notes: Use 'fill' commands for areas and 'color' for lines.
 To save any plot use ggsave()